-Gender & Sexuality dictionary androsexual [ an-droh-sek-shoo-uh l] What does androsexual mean?
-Androsexual refers to a person who, regardless of their gender identity, is sexually or romantically attracted to masculinity or male anatomy, regardless of whether the object of one's affection identifies as a man.
+Gender & Sexuality dictionary androsexual [ an-droh-sek-shoo-uhl ] Published February 10, 2021 What does androsexual mean?
+Androsexual refers to a person who, regardless of their gender identity, is sexually or romantically attracted to masculinity.
 Related words pansexual, omnisexual, polysexual, holosexual, demisexual, queer, nonbinary gender, genderflux, cis Where does androsexual come from?
-With the prefix andro- coming from Greek for “man,” androsexual is a sexual orientation that describes someone who is attracted to men or male body parts, regardless of whether that person identifies as male.
-Examples include someone who is transgender or a cisgender female who presents as male.
-This means that heterosexual women and homosexual men can be considered androsexuals.
-However, the term is especially meant to describe attraction to masculinity in nonbinary or genderqueer persons.
-An androsexual flag / MOGAI Encyclopedia The term appeared as early as 1997 in a Usenet post by user Starchild0 while exploring her sexual identity after transitioning to female.
+With the prefix andro- coming from Greek for “man,” androsexual is a sexual orientation or romantic orientation that describes someone who is attracted to masculinity.
+While a cisgender heterosexual woman or a cisgender gay man can be considered androsexual, the term androsexual is specifically used by nonbinary and gender-fluid individuals who are attracted male gender expressions or anatomy.
+One of the main purposes of the term androsexual is to indicate the attraction to male characteristics irrespective of the gender identity of the person experiencing the attraction.
+The term androsexual appeared as early as 1997 in a Usenet post by user Starchild0, who was exploring her sexual identity after transitioning to female.
 The term appeared on Urban Dictionary in 2014, roughly four years before its counterpart, gynesexual—a sexual attraction to femininity regardless of gender identification—made its way to the site.
-Examples of androsexual I am fairly certain that I am the only androsexual in the world who really doesn't find Jason Momoa all that attractive. @frostopher, November 2018 Androsexuality is the sexual attraction to masculine people.
+Examples of androsexual I am fairly certain that I am the only androsexual in the world who really doesn't find Jason Momoa all that attractive. @frostopher, November 15, 2018 Androsexuality is the sexual attraction to masculine people.
 The difference between being “gay” or “straight” and being androsexual is that there might be someone who is a woman but has a very masculine style or [demeanor], but they would still be attracted to this person.
 The same goes for a man who is more feminine, an androsexual person would probably not be attracted to them.
-Kendall George, The Orion, November 2017 Dr. Irwin says androsexual is a more specific label, although there may be straight women who identify that way.
+Kendall George, The Orion, November 27, 2017 Dr. Irwin says androsexual is a more specific label, although there may be straight women who identify that way.
 "It’s a bit dangerous to classify people into a category that they don’t self-identify with so I would tend to shy away from that.
 Self-identity is super powerful and salient for people, so I would say labels that we adopt as individuals should be used if at all possible."
-Carina Hsieh, Cosmopolitan, September 2017 SEE MORE EXAMPLES Who uses androsexual?
+Carina Hsieh, Cosmopolitan, September 8, 2017 SEE MORE EXAMPLES Who uses androsexual?
 Androsexual is also sometimes referred to as androphilia, with the Greek-based suffix –philia meaning “love of.”
 The terms are frequently used by people self-identifying as androsexual or as part of more general conversations on gender and sexuality.
-I learned this week that I’m “androsexual” in that I’m attracted to masc-presenting people regardless of their gender identity.
-The feminist in me is throwing her hands up in disgust — Emma (@ERWillms) November 5, 2018 I’m a little skoliosexual n a lil androsexual.
+According to Rory Gory of The Trevor Project, the leading national organization providing crisis intervention and suicide prevention services to (LGBTQ) young people under 25, “Androsexual and gynesexual do not define the gender of the person being labeled the way the words lesbian (a female homosexual) or gay (a homosexual person, especially a male) do.
+These terms can be easier for gender-fluid people to use.”
+Learn more in their article for Dictionary.com: “How Young People Are Redefining Sexuality And Romantic Attraction.”
+I’m a little skoliosexual n a lil androsexual.
 I just like masc trans people what can I say?
 But also I’m a transmasc person so doesn’t that just make me gay? pic.twitter.com/cDqenWrYpR — ᴿᵉⁿ 🍁🦃 (@EnbyAlpha) November 1, 2018 i don't put labels on my gender identity or sexual and romantic orientation because if i had to it'd be something like:agender non binary & demi androsexual panromantic *𝘭𝘨𝘣𝘵𝘲+ 𝘪𝘯𝘵𝘦𝘯𝘴𝘪𝘧𝘪𝘦𝘴* — Péro ✨ (@chandromeda) May 6, 2020 Happy #NationalComingOutDay !
 Proud to be apart of such a positive and supportive community!
 Recently discovered I’m androsexual, which means I’m attracted to masculinity.
 I’m just not attracted to those who are hyper-feminine. ❤️🌈 — Hoku 🏳️⚧️ (@MepperthePepper) October 11, 2020 Just Added let that sink in, Dark Brandon, phrogging, I said what I said, quiet quitting Note This is not meant to be a formal definition of androsexual like most terms we define on Dictionary.com, but is rather an informal word summary that hopefully touches upon the key aspects of the meaning and usage of androsexual that will help our users expand their word mastery.